FantasticFiasco/todo-cqrs/README.md

 #### Requirements

-- State must strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
+- State must be strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
-- State must be durable, we must retain it even if application is terminated
+- **State must be durable, we must retain it even if application is terminated**
-- It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical
+- **It is acceptable that state is rebuilt using some manual process after application termination, since it isn't mission critical**

 #### Solution